 I’m SekouWrites.
-I’m an author and a journalist but in 2016, I started making bracelets.
+I’m an author and a journalist (see the blog) but around 2016, I started making bracelets.
 For each item I sell, I give 10% to a cause or nonprofit.
 So, how did I end up making bracelets?
-It’s a looong story.
-See below. 🙂 Interested in more info about me?
-Check out my main website.
+It’s a LONG story, lol!
+See below.

 I’m an automotive journalist — while filming a test drive car review for SimplyRides.com, my passenger and I were accosted by two white men.